Media production psychology: An introduction to working in broadcasting, film and drama

 Member price: £60 (+VAT)

-If you or your colleagues are looking to book onto this course as a group you can make savings by booking ten or more places.
-To find out more about our packages contact cpd@bps.org.uk.
+If you or your colleagues are looking to book onto this course as a group you can make savings by booking five or more places.

 Invoicing

-In order to request a quote for five or more learners, please complete this form.
-If you are looking to book for fewer than 5 learners please proceed directly to requesting an invoice by completing the invoice request form.
+In order to request a quote for five or more learners, please email cpd@bps.org.uk.
+If you are looking to book for fewer than 5 learners please proceed directly to requesting an invoice.

-To request an invoice please complete this form.
+To request an invoice for you or your group, please complete this invoice request form.
 We also provide guidance to support this process.
 Please note, to raise an invoice you will need to provide a Purchase Order.
 Once the invoice has been paid we will provide your learners with details of how to access their learning.

 Contact